 A crash involving a delivery truck can inflict many different serious injuries on victims, including:

 A serious injury can leave you with thousands of dollars in medical expenses, on top of lost wages from being unable to perform the duties of your job.
 Even a minor injury can be painful and expensive.
 If you have any type of injury from a delivery truck accident, you may be entitled to financial compensation in Georgia.
 Contact an Atlanta delivery truck accident attorney for help with your claim.

 Liability for Delivery Truck Accidents in Georgia

-Before you can recover financially from another party, you or your attorney must prove that party is at fault for your auto accident.
+Before you can recover financially from another party, you or your Atlanta workplace injury attorney must prove that party is at fault for your auto accident.
 This is how Georgia’s fault-based insurance system works.
 Many different parties could bear liability for your delivery truck accident in Atlanta, including:

 The delivery company.
 Amazon, UPS, USPS, FedEx or another delivery company may be liable – financially responsible – for the collision if it failed to properly train its drivers or maintain its fleet vehicles and this caused the crash.
 Delivery companies are also vicariously liable for the actions of their on-duty employees and drivers.